 Teghie Lisce charming South Face - a jewel inside the outline of climbing in Bavella - overlooks the right-hand side of the road D268 when following it from Solenzara to Bavella Pass.
 This cliff – a true little granite ocean – reminds its huge Yosemite “cousins” and draws irresistibly the climber’s eye.

-Several routes had been realized here, all requiring a hard and engaged climb, except for the route “Invitation au Voyage”, the most accessible route in this sector.
+Several routes had been realized here, all requiring a hard and engaged climb, except for the route "Invitation au Voyage", the most accessible route of this cliff.
 The rock is extraordinarily solid and offers different climbing ways, from the slabs in sheer adherence to the off-width.

 Road access to Bavella Pass